 The settings may change depending on the device you are using, but the end result should be a working network connection through PuTTy.

-Fix 3: Check if your domain records points to the server
+3. Check if your domain records point to the server

-Fix 4: Check for Blacklisted and Whitelisted IP Address in the server
+4. Check for Blacklisted and Whitelisted IP Addresses in the server

-For security reasons system administrator may allow connection from only computers with known IP address and that are already whitelisted in the configuration file.
+For security reasons, system administrator may allow connection from only computers with a known IP address that is already whitelisted in the configuration file.